milair/radiation_sensor/README.md

 [Home Assistant](https://www.home-assistant.io/) is an amazing home automation system

-This code snippet adds SaveEcoBot API information (radiation sensor only) to Home Assistant.
+This code snippet adds SaveEcoBot API information (radiation sensor only) to Home Assistant for capital of Ukrainian 🇺🇦

 First test run